 - How are star formation, stellar feedback, gas inflows, and outflows interconnected?

-MassiveFIRE is a simulation sample part of FIRE project simulations, an ensemble of simulations chosen to have initial conditions targeting specifically massive galaxies to address these questions.
+MassiveFIRE is a suite of FIRE project simulations, an ensemble of simulations chosen to have initial conditions targeting specifically massive galaxies to address these questions.
 The sample has been introduced in Feldmann et al. 2016 and is described in more detail in an upcoming publication (Feldmann et al. 2017).
 In addition we’ve simulated large ensembles of massive halos at higher redshift to study re-ionization (Ma et al. 2017) and at low redshift (in prep).